FriendsOfTerraform/modules/aws/private-certificate-authority/README.md

 - (object) **`crl_configuration = null`** _[since v1.0.0]_

-    Configuration of the [certificate revocation list (CRL)][certificate-revocation-list], if any, maintained by your private CA. A CRL is typically updated approximately 30 minutes after a certificate is revoked.
-If for any reason a CRL update fails, Amazon Web Services Private CA makes further attempts every 15 minutes.
+    Configuration of the [certificate revocation list (CRL)][certificate-revocation-list] maintained by your private CA. A CRL is typically updated approximately 30 minutes after a certificate is revoked.
+If for any reason a CRL update fails, AWS Private CA makes further attempts every 15 minutes.
 CRL is distributed to a S3 bucket.

     - (object) **`create_s3_bucket = null`** _[since v1.0.0]_